This post may contain affiliate links. Read my disclosure policy.

 - Stir in the Rice Krispies until they are fully covered, and press into the pan.

-- Spread peanut butter over the top of the Rice Krispie layer, and throw the pan in the fridge while you make the ganache
+- Spread peanut butter over the top of the Rice Krispie layer, and keep the pan in the refrigerator while you make the ganache.

 Chocolate Ganache Layer